BadAcronym/river2D/README.md

 that serves as a map editor.

 ## State:
-- Early stages of development.
-There are only a couple bare-bones functions available.
+- WIP: a cross-platform image loading library that supports conversions like RGBA -> BGRA for the software renderers.
-- Currently focusing on the Linux (X11) software renderer.
+- WIP: the Linux (X11) software renderer.
+- Currently in development alongside a simple game, because writing an engine with no goal is pointless.
 - Once the project is in an MVP state, I will port the platform-specific code to windows.

 ## Plans:

 - level editor
+- sound
 - dialogue system
 - platform porting
 - openGL & vulkan renderers